Your expert guide to visiting Zuheros in Córdoba

 short metal hanging bridge between two rocks

-You can probably tell that I love Zuheros and that I loved exploring around the little town but even more than the urban activities, I was absolutely smitten by the nature surrounding this town on the edge of a national park.
-Even the approach to Zuheros took my breath away, so magnificently located at the base of truly imposing cliffs is it.
-I could have spent days, maybe even weeks exploring this part of Andalucia.
+You can probably tell that I love Zuheros and that I love exploring around the little town but even more than the urban activities, I am absolutely smitten by the nature surrounding this town on the edge of a national park.
+Even the approach to Zuheros can take your breath away, so magnificently located at the base of truly imposing cliffs is it.
+I could spend weeks exploring this part of Andalucia.

 view of almond trees in bloom